simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 permalink: /what-we-collect
 ---

-Not collecting any information would be silly for an analytics tool.
-We do collect information that is necessary to show you the simple analytics.
-But unlike other analytics tools, we don't collect more than absolutely necessary.
-Here is a list of what we do collect from our users.
+Not collecting any information would be silly and unrealistic for an analytics tool.
+We do collect information that is necessary to show you _simple_ analytics, but unlike other analytics tools, we don't collect more than absolutely necessary.
+Here is a list of what we **do and don't** collect from your users.

 ### IP addresses

-> We don't collect and store IPs
+> We **do NOT collect or store** IP addresses

-We drop the IP address from request.
+We drop the IP address from every single request.
+Period.
+We don't save or collect them.
 We don't hash them with cryptography.
-We just don't save or collect them.
-Period.

 <blockquote class="note">
   <p markdown="1">Update: Nov 21, 2019.
 Just to be completely transparent: we found IPs in our logs when requests on our server were failing.
-We fixed this by filtering all log messages and replace IPs with zero's using [mmanon](https://www.rsyslog.com/doc/v8-stable/configuration/modules/mmanon.html).
-Now all IPs (like `1.1.1.1` or `2606:4700:4700::1111`) will become `0.0.0.0` or `0:0:0:0:0:0:0:0` before it enters our logs.</p>
+We fixed this by filtering all log messages and replacing IPs with zeros using [mmanon](https://www.rsyslog.com/doc/v8-stable/configuration/modules/mmanon.html).
+From now on, all IPs (like `1.1.1.1` or `2606:4700:4700::1111`) will become `0.0.0.0` or `0:0:0:0:0:0:0:0` before they enter our logs.</p>
 </blockquote>

 ### Unique views

-> We **collect** and **store** if visits are unique
+> We **do collect and store** whether visits are unique

-Our unique detection of visits is quite unique by itself.
-Most services use cookies or IP addresses to see if a visitor has visited the website.
-We don't use cookies or IP addresses, so not either for detecting unique visits.
-In the UK for example you can't use IP addresses (even hashed) without an active opt-in.
-This is why Simple Analytics is compatible with all existing privacy laws.
+Our unique detection of visits is quite unique itself.
+Most services use cookies or IP addresses to see if a visitor has visited the website in the past, except we don't use cookies or IP addresses at all.
+In the UK, for example, websites can't use IP addresses (even hashed) without an active opt-in from each user.
+This is why Simple Analytics is compatible with all existing privacy laws, including GDPR.
 You don't need an opt-in for our service.

 We detect a unique visit based on the hostname of the _referrer_ of the page.
-If a user comes from one domain to another it shares the previous domain with the next via a so called _referrer_.
-If the domain is the same as the one in the _referrer_ we know it's a non-unique visit.
+When a user comes from one domain to another, their browser shares the previous domain with the next.
+If the current page's domain is the same as the one in the _referrer_, we know it's a non-unique visit.

-[Read more](/uniques) on how we register unique pages views.
+[Read more](/uniques) on how we register unique page views.

 ### Timestamps

-> We **collect** and **store** timestamps
+> We **do collect and store** timestamps

-We use timestamps to show you the graphs.
-We store this data because we want to be able to show the information of previous days as well.
+We use timestamps to generate the graphs you see on your dashboard, which allows you to analyze changes in your website's performance over various lengths of time.

 ### User agents

-> We **collect** and **store** user agents for a maximum of **90 days**
+> We **do collect and store** user agents for a maximum of **90 days**

-We detect and exclude bots and spiders based on the User Agent.
-We don't believe this data is useful for any other function, but we keep it in our logs (not database) for 90 days.
-When an incoming request fails for some reason we store the request body in our logs.
-After 90 days the logs are deleted including the user agents.
-We don't use User Agents for fingerprinting, rather only for showing the OS, device, and browser version.
+We detect and exclude bots and spiders based on the visitor's User Agent.
+We **don't** use User Agents for fingerprinting, only for counting **operating systems, device sizes, and browsers** in your dashboard.
+We don't believe this data is useful for any other function, but we keep it in our logs (not database) for a maximum of 90 days.
+When an incoming request fails for some reason, we store the request body in our logs, which includes a User Agent.
+After 90 days, these logs are deleted.

 <blockquote class="note">
   <p>Update: Jan 14, 2019.
 Previously, we didn't store the User Agents, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.</p>